Judith2018/POE_/README.md

 Start Debugging:

 Press F5 or click on the Start Debugging button (green arrow) in the toolbar.

 Using the Executable:
 Navigate to the bin\Debug\net472 directory (or appropriate output directory based on your build configuration).

-Run RecipeApp.exe.

-From Command Line

-Navigate to the Output Directory:

-bash

-Copy code

-cd path\to\repository\bin\Debug\net472

-Run the Application:

-bash

-Copy code

-RecipeApp.exe

 6. Changes Based on Feedback

 Based on feedback from the lecturer, the following enhancements were made to the Recipe Management Application:

-Added Recipe Steps Field:

-A new textbox for recipe steps was added in the Add Recipe window, allowing users to enter detailed instructions for preparing each recipe.
+Added Recipe Steps Field, a new textbox for recipe steps was added in the Add Recipe window, allowing users to enter detailed instructions for preparing each recipe.
 The Recipe class was updated to include a Steps property to store these instructions.

 Displayed Steps in Recipe Details:

 The Recipe Details window was modified to display the recipe steps along with other details like ingredients, food group, and calories.

 Implemented Food Group Pie Chart:
 A feature was added to display a pie chart that shows the distribution of different food groups across the recipes, providing users with a visual representation of their diet composition.

 These changes enhance the application's functionality by making it more user-friendly and informative.